ArtBlocks/artblocks-docs/creator-onboarding/readme/project-pricing-model.md

 # Price Reductions

 A project's pricing cannot be altered after release.
-Instead, you may reduce your project size, but must run the change by the Artist Liasion or Aristic Coordinator.
+Instead, you may reduce your project size, but must run the change by the Artist Liasion or Artistic Coordinator.